Grain free dog food willautomaticallybegluten free dog food! It will not contain any of the grains that contain gluten.

-Also, anti-nutrients that can prevent important nutrients like calcium and protein from being absorbed.
+They also contain anti-nutrients that can prevent important nutrients like calcium and protein from being absorbed.

-A gluten free dog food will be a wheat free dog food, but won't necessarily be free of grains.
+Gluten free dog food will be a wheat free dog food, but won't necessarily be free of grains.

 It will only be free of the grains that have gluten in them like all of the wheat grains, rye, and barley.